-This paper questions how service user participation in community based criminal justice settings can contribute to rehabilitative and restorative processes.
+This presentation questions how service user participation in community based criminal justice settings can contribute to rehabilitative and restorative processes.
 It presents the findings from a case study investigating the various factors to be considered when developing and implementing consumer participation in community-based criminal justice settings.
 The Victorian Association for the Care and Resettlement of Offenders (VACRO), based in Melbourne, Australia, are in the process of introducing consumer participation; this organisation is the case study site.
 A mixed method approach provided a range of opportunities for participants - staff, volunteers, and a small number of service users - to engage with the research.
 Thematic analysis identified multi-layered issues need to be considered when implementing consumer participation.
 Poor individual understanding was noted as a barrier, alongside a limited shared vision of the concept.
 These were seen to be influenced by practical issues such as high staff turnover and conceptual challenges, notably the existing discourse around offenders.
-We will conclude with a discussion of the implications of these findings for further research on consumer participation in the criminal justice setting.
+The presentation will conclude with a discussion of the implications of these findings for further research on consumer participation in the criminal justice setting.

 Biography: Catherine Flynn is a senior lecturer in the Department of Social Work at Monash University.
 Her core research is at the intersection of criminal justice and social work, having a particular interest in the unintended consequences of criminal justice policy, and the impact of incarceration on children and families.